 What is the Excel Confidence Interval Function?

-The CONFIDENCE Function is categorized under Statistical functions and will use the normal distribution, calculate and return the confidence interval for a population mean.
+The CONFIDENCE Function is categorized under Excel Statistical functions.It will use the normal distribution to calculate and return the confidence interval for a population mean.
 The confidence interval Excel formula can be extremely useful for financial analysis.

 As a financial analyst, =CONFIDENCE() is helpful in predicting and adjusting for a wide range of financial goals by optimizing financial decision-making.
 It is done by applying and graphically mapping financial data into a distribution set of variables.